Torquay United’s Head of Medical, Gareth Law, celebrates ten years in our medical department today.

 “As a player, scoring my first goal was the best feeling ever.
 To have it happen at Plainmoor in front of a large crowd was something that you can’t describe.
 That memory will never leave me.
 Neither, will the memory of the Pop Side singing my name Vs York City at home.

 “On the Medical side, I would have to say the highest point was Luke Young scoring on his first start after returning from his cruciate reconstruction, and us celebrating together.
-Luke was my first ‘major’ rehab project since becoming First Team Physio.
+Luke was my first ‘major’ rehab project since becoming Head of Medical for the first team.
 There was pressure to have him returned to action in the quickest (but safest) time when we were facing relegation, and he played a pivotal role in our final games as we made our first ‘Great Escape’.“

 What aspects of your job are the most rewarding?

 “This is simple: having a player return to play following an injury (ahead of schedule always helps).
 I am fortunate I have worked with a lot of amazing characters and it is a pleasure seeing them grace the field and doing what they do best, when not so long ago they were distraught and sometimes in tears after suffering the injury. “